Master's in Nursing, Nurse Educator

 Students must apply and submit all admission requirements via the Apply Yourself system available through the graduate college Items 4-9 below will need to be submitted electronically to your Apply Yourself application.
 If admitted to the MSN program, you must submit all documents listed on No. 10 directly to the School of Nursing.

 - BSN degree with a cumulative GPA of 3.00 or GPA of 3.00 in the last two years of undergraduate nursing work.
 The undergraduate nursing course work must have been completed at a nursing program accredited by the National League for Nursing Accrediting Commission or Commission on Collegiate Nursing education.

 - Completion of undergraduate courses in research, physical assessment, and a course in introductory statistics.
 These courses must have been completed with a C or better.

 - Completion of a graduate level statistics course with a grade of B or better within five years before matriculation into the MSN program.
-The School of Nursing recommends taking either EPY 721 or KIM 751 offered through UNLV.
+The School of Nursing recommends taking either EPY 721 or KIN 751 offered through UNLV.

 - Submit official transcripts for all previous college and professional schools to the School of Nursing and Graduate College.
 (If unofficial transcripts are available to the student, please upload these to your Apply Yourself application)